NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 Today it was a bit different from the others days.
 Today I built a new small project that will be useful for my weeding.
 I learn a bit of python to generate and manipulate (adding a code into the image) images.

+### Day 9: January 10, 2022

+**Today's Progress**:
+Complete one exercise 'Validate BST' from AlgoExpert

+**Thoughts:**
+The exercise was easy but I demonstrated lack of knowledge in the BST search and behavior.
+Once again I make it complex and end up spending all the time trying to debug.
+Only after reading their solution I understood where the issue was happening.
+Unfortunately the Number.Min was not helping and i found out the existence of a Infinity global variable from typescript, but this was not excuse.
+I should not jump right away to the code.
+Not a good day :(
 <!--

 ### Day 0: February 30, 2016 (Example 2)